fwoosh-dev/fwoosh/plugins/tool-measure/README.md

 # `@fwoosh/tool-measure`

-Add a storybook toolbar that measures the box model in the stoary as you hover.
+Add a workbench toolbar that measures the box model in the story as you hover.

 ## Installation